-If this isn’t possible - eg because they didn’t know they were pregnant - the employer must be told as soon as possible.
+If this is not possible (for example because they did not know they were pregnant) the employer must be told as soon as possible.

-Employees can’t take time off for antenatal appointments until they’ve told the employer about the pregnancy.
+Employees cannot take time off for antenatal appointments until they’ve told the employer about the pregnancy.

 Health and safety for pregnant employees

-When the employee tells their employer they’re pregnant, the employer should assess the risks to the woman and her baby.
+When the employee tells their employer they’re pregnant, the employer should assess the risks to the employee and their baby.